 Does this sound familiar?.
 On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops running completely.
 Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to lower the likeliness of this happening to you this summer.

 To work properly, your air conditioner needs to pull air through the system, including recirculating air inside your home.
 If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
-To guarantee great air flow, make sure to keep the area clear around the vents - indoors and outside.
+To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 In addition, program your thermostat for lengthier run-cycles.
 We are not suggesting that this will prevent problems, it can help reduce humidity in your Fort Myers area home.
 This can give you a more comfortable environment, plus keep mold spores from developing in your home.

 Watch Out for Those Pests